“The sole meaning of life is to serve humanity.” — Leo Tolstoy

 Community relationships can offer a feeling of belonging, comradery and a web of support when feeling spread thin.
 Neighbors, friends, workmates and others are able to help when unexpected events happen or a natural disaster threatens the community.
 In essence, people are stronger together.
 Life is more meaningful when shared.

 But before getting involved in your community, consider the big picture when deciding how you want to be of service.
-Your personal strengths AND your values/beliefs about the world come into when finding service that brings the most meaning.
+Your personal strengths AND your values/beliefs about the world come into their own, when finding service that brings the most meaning.

 Simple acts of kindness to strangers, a loving word, a donation to a local food shelter.
 These all take relatively little effort yet can help positively shift someone else’s life.
 Spend five minutes with someone you normally never connect with.
 Be open, and you’ll be surprised at the results.